 4.1 Google Analytics

-Our website uses Google Analytics, a web analysis service provided by Google LLC ("Google"), registered at 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
+If you have agreed to this use, our website uses Google Analytics, a web analytics service provided by Google LLC ("Google"), 1600 Amphitheatre Parkway Mountain View, CA 94043, USA.

 Google Analytics uses so-called "cookies" (text files stored on your computer) to enable the analysis of your usage of our website.
 The relevant information generated by these cookies is usually transferred to a US Google server and stored there.
 If IP address anonymization has been activated on the site, your IP address will be shortened (masked) within an EU country or a contract partner state within the Eurozone (EFTA) prior to the transfer to a US server.
 The full IP address will only be transferred to a US Google server in exceptional cases, to be masked there.
 Google will use this information to evaluate your usage of the website, create reports on the activities on the website, and to provide further services linked to the usage of the website and the internet on behalf of the operators of this website.